 Getting Our Hands Dirty! focuses on the importance of healthy soil to the plants, the animals, and the food web that originates on the Farm.
 RIPA cultivates the Urban Farm using all organic practices; by prioritizing the living components of the soil, we ensure that soil will help produce the best quality food possible.
 Students learn about the diversity of life in healthy soil, from insects to invertebrates to fungi to bacteria to plants and animals.
 Students also participate in our solar-powered forced-air compost system, and learn how ‘recycling’ food scraps and organic matter back into the soils reduces waste, improves our quality of life and helps us to grow healthy food.

-Rice is an important staple food grown around the world, and a daily portion of most people’s diets – and RIPA’s Urban Farm is home to New York City’s largest rice paddies!
-During the Rice Celebration lesson, students learn about the unique environment needed to grow rice, and how rice supports its own wetland ecology.
-Through exploring the ten varieties of rice grown at the Farm, students are introduced to the concept of plant breeding toward different goals, and can see how selection and seed saving can produce radically different crops.
-Finally, students participate in hulling rice using a bicycle-powered machine, and explore lessons in engineering and mechanics.
+Rice is an important staple food grown around the world, and a daily portion of many people’s diets–and RIPA’s Urban Farm is home to New York City’s largest rice paddies!
+The Rice Celebration lesson explores how rice travels from the farm to our tables.
+Students learn about the unique environment needed to grow rice, and how rice supports its own wetland ecology.
+Through exploring the ten varieties of rice grown at the Farm, students are introduced to the concept and purpose of plant breeding, and can see how selection and seed saving can produce radically different crops.
+Students take part in the rice harvesting process using a bicycle-powered hulling machine, and explore lessons in engineering and mechanics.
+Finally, students learn the cultural importance of this ancient grain by preparing and tasting different rice dishes and creating a craft from the plant’s foliage.

 “I was really impressed with the variety of produce that you have at your farm.
 Getting to taste some it with my students was my favorite activity!
 Some of them have never tasted kale or beets, so it was nice to be able to expose them to different types of vegetables that they might enjoy.”